dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 ```bash
 which dbt
 ```
    - This should return a `dbt not found`.
-If the dbt help text appears, use `pip uninstall dbt` to deactivate your dbt Core from your machine.
+If the dbt help text appears, use `pip uninstall dbt` to deactivate dbt Core from your machine.

 2. Install the dbt Cloud CLI with Homebrew: